sid-vt/Shape-Optimization-for-Helicopter-Blade/README.md

     solve for slope
     solve for derivative of deflection wrt to design variable solve for derivative of nodal location wrt to design variable

+## Refereces
+ Markup :
+ 1. R B Taylor, Helicopter rotor blade design for minimum vibration, Vols.
+NASA CR-3825, Anaheim: National Aeronautics and Space Administration, Scientific and Technical~…, 1984.
+ 2. R B Taylor, "Helicopter vibration reduction by rotor blade modal shaping," in Proceedings of the 38th Annual Forum of the American Helicopter Society, 1982, pp. 90--101.
+ 3. H A R H J I Pritchard, "Sensitivity analysis and optimization of nodal point placement for vibration reduction," Journal of Sound and Vibration,, vol. 2, no. 119, pp. 277-289, 1987.
+ 4. R B Nelson, "Simplified Calculation of eigenvector derivatives," American Institute of Aeronautics and Astronautics Journal, no. 14, pp. 1201 - 1205, 1976.